RudolphRiedel/FT800-FT813/README.md

 This does the same as the first example but faster.
 The trailing EVE_start_cmd_burst() either sets chip-select to low and sends out the three byte address.
-Or if DMA is available for the target you are compiling for with support code in EVE_target.c and EVE_target.h, it writes the address to EVE_dma_buffer and sets EVE_dma_buffer_index to 1.
+Or if DMA is available for the target you are compiling for with support code in EVE_target.c / EVE_target.cpp and EVE_target.h, it writes the address to EVE_dma_buffer and sets EVE_dma_buffer_index to 1.

 Note the trailing "_burst" in the following functions, these are special versions of these commands that can only be used within an EVE_start_cmd_burst()/EVE_end_cmd_bust() pair.
 These functions are optimised to push out data and nothing else.